-Today schools use their websites to inform students, to have them collaborate and to enroll them.
+Schools use their websites to inform students, to have them collaborate and to enroll them.
 Often they also integrate online learning platforms and publish courses on a protected space.
 Hospitals and companies in the healthcare sector use their digital platforms to inform patients, to publish news, to promote services, etc.